Prof. Dr. Dorothea Golze

-Dorothea started the junior group funded by the Emmy-Noether program of the German Research Foundation in June 2021.
+Dorothea has been a professor at the University of Würzburg since October 1, 2025.
+She previously established a junior research group in June 2021 through the German Research Foundation’s (DFG) Emmy Noether Programme.
 After studying chemistry at the University of Leipzig, she started her PhD at the University of Zurich (Switzerland) under the supervision of Prof. Jürg Hutter and graduated in 2016.
 She then joined the group of Prof. Patrick Rinke at Aalto University (Finland) as postdoc.
-Read more.

 Dr. Francisco Antonio Delesma Diaz